te-online/wordpress-plugin--themeable-calendar/README.md

 ## 💇 Changelog

+### 0.4.5 Beta (6 Oct 2020)
+- Remove Outlook compatibility hotfix, because it doesn't actually do any good

 ### 0.4.4 Beta (24 July 2020)
 - Fix validation error when creating an event starting and ending on the same day but specifying times